 Approximately 70% of the pipeline route will utilize previously disturbed land.
 The pipeline will be installed deep under watercourses for added protection.
 Additional increases in pipe wall thickness will be used for major tributaries to the Fraser, Skeena and Kitimat Rivers.
 Ten pump stations will be powered by electric pumps to limit noise and greenhouse gas emissions.

 Conditions to Build

-In June 2014, the Government of Canada announced the approval of the Northern Gateway project, subject to the successful completion of 209 conditions set out by the JRP.
-Northern Gateway is currently the only oil pipeline project that has federal government approval for significant tidewater access.
+In June 2014, the Government of Canada announced the approval of Northern Gateway project, subject to 209 Conditions set out by the Joint Review Panel of the National Energy Board (NEB).

 Beyond the 209 conditions, Northern Gateway also made hundreds of additional commitments during the JRP process regarding Aboriginal engagement and consultation, environmental sustainability and community benefits that we continue to make progress on.

 Together with the Aboriginal Equity Partners, the project proponents include Suncor Energy Inc., Cenovus Energy Inc., MEG Energy Corp., Nexen Inc., Total, Husky Energy Inc, Sinopec Canada, Teck Resources Limited, INPEX Corporation and Enbridge Inc..